ans-group/docs.ukfast.co.uk/source/network/load-balancers/getting-started.md

 You can set a target server to only ever receive requests if all the other targets in that target group are failing their health checks.
 To do this, change the backup option to `Target only available if all other targets are failing health checks`.

 If you need to temporarily stop a server from receiving requests (for instance to install updates) you can uncheck the "Target is Active" box and deploy changes.
 This will stop this target from receiving any requests from the load balancer.
 Any sessions will be closed and (depending on how your application is setup) your users may be logged out.
-The safest way to do this is to first <nospell>[drain the target](common-changes.html#drain-traffic-from-a-particular-target-server)</nospell> before marking it as inactive.
+The safest way to do this is to first [drain the target](common-changes.html#drain-traffic-from-a-particular-target-server) before marking it as inactive.

 ### Advanced Settings